All-in-one fitness club software to boost business growth and streamline operations

 Say for instance you have a gym with the capacity to work with 300 members per month.
 If you charge $30 per month for a basic membership, you would be bringing in $9,000 per month before taxes.

-That estimate doesn’t even count upper-tier memberships, per-class pricing, or merchandise like gym clothes or bags.
+That estimate doesn’t even count upper-tier memberships, per-class pricing, gym automation software or merchandise like gym clothes or bags.
 These extra income streams would further drive your business’s success once membership begins to climb.

 The revenue earned from your members would be more than enough to offset the monthly cost of running a gym in most places.
 It is relatively easy to achieve this level of success within the first six months to a year of opening.